Hvelvigen/homelab/reference/linux/understanding-bash-on-ubuntu.md

 - Does the message mention a file, a service, or a permission?

 Most fixes become obvious once you understand which part of the command failed.
-This style of reading output is one of the best skills you’ll build — and it makes every guide in Hvelvigen easier to troubleshoot if something goes wrong.
+This style of reading output is one of the best skills you’ll build — and it makes everything easier to troubleshoot if something goes wrong.

 ---